 Should you find yourself a satisfied customer, the subscription includes a slew of great perks, such as a lifetime warranty that covers the Livia device and accessories, a lifetime supply of gel pad refills, free shipping worldwide, and a replacement device every 3 years.

 Our top choice is Livia.
 The extra benefits and savings with the monthly subscription are two very legitimate reasons to consider their unique, patent-approved technology, especially if you plan to be a long-time customer.
 There are also literally thousands of other great reasons in the form of 5-star reviews that make it obvious that iPulse Medical has successfully developed a real solution to debilitating period pain, changing the lives of women all over the world for the better.
 We believe that the better technology and overwhelmingly positive reviews (4.4/5 from 2331 reviews on TrustPilot) make Livia the best period pain relief device on the market.

 In 3rd place, Monthli wins points for offering a a wireless option that also includes a heating element.
 However, their lack of flexibility on buying options puts them slightly behind Livia and Ovira.

 Finally, while Ova+ is a product sold by TensCare and is the least expensive option, it is hard to find much online about how the product works, if it’s the right fit for your needs, or how to make a purchase.
 If you do invest in an Ova+ you will most likely have to buy from a third-party site, which doesn’t bode well for the ability to return, exchange, or review the product.
 Although the cheaper option, the customer reviews indicate that when it comes to Ova+, you may get what you pay for quality-wise.

 Overall, there are some great choices here when it comes to battling period pain.
-Let us know which you end up going for and how they work out for you in the comments below!
+Let us know which you end up going with and how they work out for you below!